Overview of TrialKit's Compliance Practices and Data Security Measures

 Backup and Retention

-Data is backed up hourly throughout the day and retained for the last 30 days.
-Daily backups are also performed to a separate location in the event of local disaster that impact primary hosting facilities.
-Those backups are retained for a minimum of 90 days.
+Data is backed up on 5-minute intervals throughout the day and retained for the last 30 days within Amazon Web Services (AWS) local zone.
+Daily backups are also performed to a separate DR AWS region in the event of local disaster that impacts primary hosting facilities.
+Those backups are retained for 90 days after deletion.

 Data connections and storage are encrypted using the healthcare industry-standard AES 256/TLS 1.2 SSL and 2048-bit RSA public keys.
 VPN and Firewall ACLs control access at the cloud level.
 Network vulnerability assessments and penetration testing are performed routinely.